mahinolSTU/TitcTacToe/README.md

 4. The game will launch in the terminal.
 Use number keys (1–9) to choose your move.

 # Use of Program
--Human player selects positions by entering numbers 1–9.
+1. Human player selects positions by entering numbers 1–9.
--The computer player responds automatically.
+2. The computer player responds automatically.
--The game ends when either player wins or when the board is full (draw).
+3. The game ends when either player wins or when the board is full (draw).
--Game result is saved to a file named game_history.txt.
+4. Game result is saved to a file named game_history.txt.

 # Analysis
 The Tic-Tac-Toe game demonstrates OOP principles and design patterns in Python.
 It includes:
--Encapsulation
+1. Encapsulation
--Inheritance
+2. Inheritance
--Polymorphism
+3. Polymorphism
--Abstraction
+4. Abstraction
--Factory and Strategy Design Patterns
+5. Factory and Strategy Design Patterns
 ## Encapsulation
 Encapsulation is one of the four main pillars of Object-Oriented Programming (OOP).
 It means:
 Bundling data (variables) and the methods (functions) that work on that data into a single unit (a class), and controlling access to that data.